CliffJumper/py-paramstore/README.md

 If you pass the `-x` or `--decrypt` option, your SecureStrings will be displayed or stored in **PLAINTEXT**

 A general scenario for migration or updating of many parameters:
-1. Pull down parameters with a command like: `python main.py "/parameter/path" -x --region "us-east-2" -g`
+1. Pull down parameters with a command like: `./py-paramstore.py "/parameter/path" -x --region "us-east-2" -g`
 2. Open `parameters.yml` with your favorite editor to change parameter values.
 3. Push updates with a command like `python main.py "/parameter/path" -u --region "us-east-2"`

 ## Development

+THE BELOW MAY CHANGE

 This is a work in progress.
 I'm using pipenv, so try `pipenv install --dev` if you want to hack at it.

 To have a deterministic build, just `pipenv install --ignore-pipfile`

 I've added a .devcontainer folder so if you have VSCode with the Remote Container extension and Docker installed, you can have a containerized dev environemnt (right version of python + pipenv already installed).